ghausmann/two_parameter_perturbation/Examples/Small open economy model/Dynare codes/Uzawa/readme.txt

+These codes replicate results from Appendix D.3 (SOE model) using Dynare.
+The auxiliary model uses Uzawa preferences.

 The 11 current codes in this folder are:

 soe_uzawa_basic.mod: mod file of the SOE (Uzawa as auxiliary model), with the calibration for comparative statics.